vhartikainen/protecting-workloads-workshop/docs/inspector-sm/assess.md

     ![cloudformation-stack-resources](./images/assess-cloudformation-resources.png)

     The *Type* column lists the type of the resouces.
 Notice that you will not see any resources of type AWS::EC2::Instance.
 The reason for this is that the CloudFormation stack did not deploy any.
 The stack did, however, deploy an auto scaling group with a launch configuration that in turn launched the instances.
-The auto scaling group was configured to propogate tags (attributes) to the instances it launches.
+The auto scaling group itself has tags and was configured to propogate the same tags (attributes) to the instances it launches.
 In a production environment, you may have a large number of resources that spin up and spin down because of the elastiicity that AWS offers.
+Knowing that the tags will be the same can make it easier for you to manage the environment regardless of how many instances exist at any point in time.
 You will now learn how to look up the Amazon EC2 instances using tags.

-## Look up the Amazon EC2 instances

-1. Go to the Amazon EC2 console and look for instances having a name that begins with the stack name followed by *-node*, *pww-node* in this example.
-If you cannot see them, type the instance name (*pww-node*) into the search box.
-Copy the two instance ids (they begin with *i-* and are followed by a series of digits) into your scratch file in case you need them.
+3. Go to the Amazon EC2 console and look for instances having a name that begins with the stack name followed by *-node*, *pww-node* in this example.
+If you cannot see them, type the instance name (*pww-node* in this case) into the search box.
 Select one of them by checking the box to the left of the instance and then click on the *Tags* tab.
 You should see a table like that in the figure below.

     ![ec2-instance-list](./images/assess-ec2-instance-list.png)

-2. Notice that the instance has tags reflecting the CloudFormation stack name and stack id.
+4. Notice that the instance has tags reflecting the CloudFormation stack name and stack id.
 These tags are added because of settings in the auto scaling group which propogate tags to newly created instances.

     You have now learned about the tags that you can use to look up AWS resources.
 You will take advantage of this feature when you set up Amazon Inspector later in this phase.